Senior 10 min · March 05, 2026

 Symptom

-Loop silently skips every other item.
-Cleanup scripts report success but leave half the target records untouched.
-No errors, no warnings — just wrong results.
+Loop silently skips every other matching item.
+Cleanup scripts report success but leave roughly half the target records untouched.
+No errors, no warnings — just wrong results that surface later downstream.

 Fix

-Loop over a copy with for item in my_list[:] or build a new list with a list comprehension: cleaned = [item for item in my_list if not should_remove(item)].
-The list comprehension is the preferred approach — it's safer, more readable, and expresses intent directly.
+Loop over a copy with for item in my_list[:] or build a filtered version with a list comprehension: cleaned = [item for item in my_list if not should_remove(item)].
+The list comprehension is the preferred approach — it's safer, reads as a declarative statement of what you want to keep, and doesn't mutate anything.

 Expecting range(n) to include n in its output